epfl-si/ansible-role-s3cmd/README.md

 Role Name
 =========

+DEPRECATED - This role has been migrated in [epfl_si.rhel](https://github.com/epfl-si/ansible-collection-rhel) collection.

 Install the s3cmd command on Debian and RedHat family.

 s3cmd is used to put/get/ls from s3 storage.